zischwartz/matter-js/README.md

 - Temporal coherence impulse caching and warming
 - Collision pairs, contacts and impulses maintained with a pair manager
+- Continuous collisions using the speculative collisions approach
 - Approximate Coulomb friction model using friction constraints
 - Constraints solved with the Gauss-Siedel method
 - Semi-variable time step, synced with rendering